Keyboard shortcuts

 cargo doc --open

-If you're using WSL and your browser does not open, retry after installing wslu.
+If you’re using WSL and your browser does not open, retry after installing wslu (this helped for us).